 There's a real person behind each Skillshare profile and support email.
 Treat others with generosity of spirit.
 Skillshare is not a venue for you to harass, abuse, bully, or intimidate others.
 Class reviews are meant to help members of the community improve; they are not a place for rants or spam.
 Do not use public community spaces to dispute transactions, provide site-related feedback, or report technical issues.
 Instead, contact our Support team at email@example.com, and we’ll help you out right away.

 You may not upload illegal, hateful, or explicit content, or content that promotes fraudulent or dubious business schemes or the use of weapons or violence.
 You may not use community spaces, such as class "Community" boards or project comments to promote yourself or your own Skillshare classes.
 Using Skillshare as a proxy to other websites, services, or competitors is also not tolerated.
+Users are prohibited from downloading class videos or posting them on third party sites or services.
 We reserve the right to remove any deceptive, unwelcome or repetitive content that does not positively contribute to our creative community, including classes from the same teacher that include repetitive or duplicate content.
 Skillshare prohibits any fraudulent or misleading referral or class review activity (including but not limited to: using multiple identities, email addresses or Skillshare accounts, providing false or misleading information, or attempting to "game" the trending algorithm) and reserves the right to take action against any accounts in violation of this policy.
 Additionally, teachers may not publish classes into our Premium catalog that are available for free off of Skillshare (in full).

 Share What You Make